adityasengar/adityasengar.github.io/research.md

 ## Residence Time in Asymmetric Simple Exclusion Dynamics

-I co-authored this study on particle transport, modeling how particles move through a crowded 2D strip using an Asymmetric Simple Exclusion Process (ASEP).
+I proposed this study on particle transport, modeling how particles move through a crowded 2D strip using an Asymmetric Simple Exclusion Process (ASEP).
 We used Mean Field and Birth-and-Death models to predict the particle **residence time**, comparing these theories to Monte Carlo simulations.
 While our models perfectly captured positive-drift dynamics, we found a complex, non-monotonic behavior in the zero-drift "bouncing back" regime.
 Here, a small amount of horizontal diffusion surprisingly *reduces* residence time by allowing particles to bypass jams.

 **Resources**